 HARDWOOD FLOOR CARE & CLEANING

-Coming off a very tough 2014 Chicago winter, your wood floor probably suffered from sand, salt and other debris that threatened to dull its finish.
+After every Chicago winter, your wood floor probably suffered from sand, salt and other debris that threatened to dull its finish.
 Protecting the beauty of your floor is really a two-step process – protection and maintenance.

 Protecting Your Hardwood Floor

-Protection refers to taking steps to insure that furniture, heavy foot traffic and other objects that touch the floor do as little damage as possible.
+Protection refers to taking steps to ensure that furniture, heavy foot traffic and other objects that touch the floor do as little damage as possible.
 For example, if you have a chair that you move from time-to-time to clean or accommodate guests, then it is important to put felt floor protector pads on the feet of the chair to avoid scratches.

 Similarly, most office chairs come with a choice of two different types of casters – hard and soft.
 Choose the casters with rubber wheels that will do the least damage.